pfirsich/cpp-ecs/README.md

     }
 }
 ```
 Currently the components have to passed to `World::tickSystem` explicitely as template parameters and they can not be deduced from the function that is passed to `World::tickSystem`.
-I think to make the deduction possible, I would have to add template specializations for various types of function-like objects (member functions, function pointers, functors, etc.), but I have not come to an agreement with myself about whether I like the explicitness it currently has.
+I have not yet found a way to make this deduction possible if I want to pass the additional parameters to tickSystem as well.

 A read and a write mask are built from the components that are passed as const or non-const template arguments respectively and `World::tickSystem` will wait for systems that write to the components the tick function wants to access until it executes the tick function.